 Of course, your charges need to exceed your expenses.
 Most newbies underestimate the expenses,

-- Office space and equipment (computer, software, printer, fax machine, copier, file space, etc. )
+Office space and equipment (computer, software, printer, scanner, file space, data backup strategy, etc. )

-- Office supplies and subscriptions.
-(Thankfully, supplies can be relatively few for a copywriter.)
+Office supplies (Thankfully, supplies are relatively few for a copywriter.)

-- You should also consider insurance for business items possibly not covered by your homeowners or renter's policy, other insurance, tax-preparation services, increased phone usage, and other expenses.
+You should also consider insurance for business items possibly not covered by your homeowner's or renter's policy,

 Furthermore, you can't just take your required income, add your annualized expenses, and divide by 52 weeks!
 Also consider the following time, generally not billable: